mantidproject/mantid/docs/source/release/v3.8.0/ui.rst

   - When this option is used for a workspace group, each workspace will its own subplot, with all specified spectra in it.
   - When the option is used for a single workspace, each of the specified spectra will have its own subplot.
+* Using the Label Tool on a plot to add Sample Logs as labels now opens up a dialogue for the selected workspace with all the available Sample Logs listed and the ability to import the selected one onto the plot as a label.

 Algorithm Toolbox
 #################